Ushi-oni: Wakayama Prefecture

 The ushi-oni stream pool in Nishimuro District connects to the sea at its bottom, and when the water gets dirty, people would say "the ushi-oni is there."
 Just encountering this ushi-oni would result in catching an illness.
 It is said that by saying opposites like "rocks flow, leaves sink, oxen neigh, and horses bellow," one's life can be saved.
-The ushi-oni of this land a catlike body with a tail at a length of 1 shaku (about 3.3 meters) or more, and have springy bodies like a ball, and therefore do not make sound as they walk.
+The ushi-oni of this land possess a catlike body that is springy like a ball with a tail at a length of 1 shaku (about 3.3 meters) or more, and therefore do not make sound as they walk.

-It is said that there is an ushi-oni at the waterfall basin in Wado River, and people who have their shadows licked by one would get a high fever and die in a few days, and that to avoid this, one can provide the ushi-oni with its favorite thing, some alcohol, every year at new year's.
+It is said that there is an ushi-oni at the waterfall basin in Wado River.
+People who have their shadows licked by one would get a high fever and die in a few days, and to avoid this, one can provide the ushi-oni with its favorite thing, some alcohol, every year at new years.

 The tale about the yōkai at Mio River pool is an extremely unusual story about an ushi-oni who would shapeshift into a human, and even help a human.
-As a young lad was sharing his bentō with a woman, who was the shapeshifted master of the stream pool, the ushi-oni, and when this young lad was washed away by a flood 2 months later, he was saved by the woman who was the shapeshifted ushi-oni.
-However, it is said that there is a rule that says that an ushi-oni who saves a human must leave this world in exchange, so as the ushi-oni was saving the young lad, from the ushi-oni's body sprang out deep red blood as the ushi-oni's body melted and disappeared.
+A young lad shared his bentō with a woman, who was the shapeshifted master of the stream pool, the ushi-oni, and when this young lad was washed away by a flood two months later, he was saved by the shapeshifted ushi-oni.
+However, it is said that an ushi-oni who saves a human must leave this world in exchange, so as the ushi-oni was saving the young lad, deep red blood sprang out from the ushi-oni's body as it melted and disappeared.

 In Wakayama Prefecture, ushi-oni are mountain-dwelling beasts.
 Legend says when a hiker or traveler makes eye contact with the ushi-oni, the person cannot avert his or her gaze.
 The person's soul or energy is drained and he or she dies.
-This is called “Kage wo kuu (影を食う)” or sometimes "Kage wo nomu (影を飲む)", which translates to “eating the shadow” or "drinking the soul".
+This is called "Kage wo kuu (影を食う)" or sometimes "Kage wo nomu (影を飲む)", which translates to "eating the shadow" or "drinking the soul".